SAP-samples/partner-reference-application/Tutorials/23-Multi-Tenancy-Develop-Sample-Application.md

         ```

-  4. Go to the *index.html* file located in */app/poetryslams/webapp/* folder.
-In the project, an implemented app router is used to serve the web page now instead of the managed app router provided by SAP Build Work Zone, so the file needs to be reverted back to the originally generated HTML file.
-Besides this, the style information is put into a separate file ([*initAppStyle.css*](../../../tree/main-multi-tenant/app/poetryslams/webapp/util/initAppStyle.css)) to avoid inline style definitions.
+  4. Go to the *index.html* file located in the */app/poetryslams/webapp/* folder.
+In the project, an implemented app router is used to serve the web page now instead of the managed app router provided by the SAP Build Work Zone, so the file needs to be reverted back to the originally generated HTML file.
+Also, the style information is put into a separate file ([*initAppStyle.css*](../../../tree/main-multi-tenant/app/poetryslams/webapp/util/initAppStyle.css)) to avoid inline style definitions.

       1. Copy the file [*initAppStyle.css*](../../../tree/main-multi-tenant/app/poetryslams/webapp/util/initAppStyle.css) into the folder */app/poetryslams/webapp/util/* of your project.
       2. Delete the files *setContent.js* and *setShellConfig.js* in the folder */app/poetryslams/webapp/util/*.
 They were only needed in the one-off deployment with SAP Build Work Zone.